The Salt Stone

 Gamboa - Little Africa

 The neighborhood where we find the Salt Stone is the oldest continuously inhabited Black neighborhood in Rio de Janeiro.
-From the arrival of the first captured Africans, this small region near the port provided a geological protection that one can plainly see upon approach to the Salt Stone today.
+This small region near the port provided a geological protection that one can plainly see upon approach to the Salt Stone today.
 The narrow, winding streets that feed deep inside the rock formations created a space where no white person would chase you.
-Known as Little Africa, the generations who inhabited this community for now 5 centuries, contributed the greatest cultural markers that continue to make Brazil a favorite touristic destination the world over.
+The larger community extended all the way to Praça Onze de Junho.
+Known as Little Africa, the generations who inhabited this community for centuries contributed the greatest cultural markers that continue to make Brazil a favorite touristic destination the world over.

 So go and enjoy the birthplace of Samba, join the Monday night parties, dance, have a caipirinha.... and make some new friends!
 But while you are there, remember the centuries of Africans and Afro-Brazilians who struggled, fought, persevered, organized, innovated, developed, handed down their cultures, their science, their values, because those millions of Africans who walked up those stairs were not meant to come back, were not meant to stay, were not meant to still be here singing.